FiorellaCristinaOQ/arithmetic-arranger/README.md

 # Straight Math Problems
-Turns in line math operations to a column format.
+This python program turns in line math operations (+ or -) to a column format.